 Second, I am working full time.
 I work seven days a week.
 I usually start my day at 7:30 am at the gym then head to my busy day of work but I love what I do.
 I usually don’t get done until after 5 pm.
 Then I either have school or lots of homework but still come home make the kids dinner and get them ready for bed.

 Third, I am a mom.
-At this stage of life I am dealing with sickness, my daughter keeps breaking out in hives and the doctors refuse to do anything until she is two, the boys schedules, and most days it feels like I am not doing as good as I should be.
-I always try to add more and more into my day and my husband often gets upset with me about it.
-He always tells me that we can just stay home we don’t need to be on the go all the time.
+At this stage of life I am dealing with sickness, my daughter keeps breaking out in hives and the doctors refuse to do anything until she is two, and my son schedule, and most days it feels like I am not doing as good as I should be.
+I always try to add more and more into my day.
 BUT my kids are growing and boy are they growing oh so fast!
 I want to create as many memories with them and do things with them before they are busy with their friends and before I know it out of the house starting a life of their own.
-Being a bonus mom is not always easy either.
+Being a single mom is not always easy either.
 Co parenting with an ex is not always easy.
 At this stage of my life I am juggling so much.
 I know I will miss this however.
-One day I will wake up and it will be just my husband and I and I will miss the craziness.
+One day I will wake up and it will be me and I will miss the craziness.
 I will miss being woken up by kids jumping on the bed, I’ll miss rocking my babies to sleep and late fort nights which result in only a couple hours of sleep.

 This stage of life I am making so many decisions, opportunities are being thrown at me, and decisions I need to make are being thrown at me.
 I am constantly asking myself did I make the right choice?
-Should we buy a house now?
-Should we stay in this town?
-Should we buy in the country like we want or in a neighborhood for the kids?
+Should I buy a house now?
+Should I stay in this town?
+Should I buy in the country like I want or in a neighborhood for the kids?
 What is the best school district?
-What bank should we go through?
-How should we punish the kids?
-Who are we going to visit for the Holidays this year?
+What bank should I go through?
+How should I punish the kids?
 The questions and decisions never end.

 This is the stage in my life where its less about going out with friends and more about play dates with those friends.
 This stage is less about watching your friends start a life and watching yourself start a life but more about watching the lives build and grow.

 Everyday my children ask me at minimum a hundred questions a day.
-Like a previous blog I posted I also must continue to “date” my husband.
 I feel overwhelmed, I feel like the hard decisions will never stop.

-I was reminded of all this because of my oldest son telling me he can not wait till hes eighteen.
+I was reminded of all this because of my son telling me he can not wait till hes eighteen.
 I thought what?
 Slow down kiddo I am not ready for that.
-You’ve only come into my life recently and I am not ready for you to be gone just yet.
 I told him your gonna miss being a kid, your gonna miss living at home, you may not see it now but you will.
 I told him just have fun and be a kid, your an adult longer then a kid.